-ON THIS PAGE: You will find information about how many people are diagnosed with this type of leukemia each year and some general survival information.
+ON THIS PAGE: You will find information about how many people are diagnosed with this type of leukemia each year.
+You will also learn some general information on surviving the disease.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

-This year, an estimated 14,620 people of all ages (8,140 men and 6,480 women) in the United States will be diagnosed with CLL.
-It is the most common type of leukemia diagnosed in adults, particularly older adults.
+CLL is the most common type of leukemia in adults.
+This year, an estimated 18,960 people of all ages (10,380 men and 8,130 women) in the United States will be diagnosed with CLL.
+CLL is more common in older adults.
+The average age of people diagnosed with CLL is 71.
 CLL is rare in children.

-Statistics adapted from the American Cancer Society's publication, Cancer Facts and Figures 2015.
+Statistics adapted from the American Cancer Society's (ACS) publication, Cancer Facts and Figures 2016, and the ACS website.

 The next section in this guide is Medical Illustrations .
 It offers drawings of body parts often affected by this disease.
 Or, use the menu on the left side of your screen to choose another section to continue reading this guide.